Archita-Rai/Flipcart-clone/README.md

 # Flipcart-clone
-This is a ecommerce website inspired by flipcart
+This is a ecommerce website  clone  inspired by flipcart(using HTML and CSS)